 Generally, a taxpayer must report as income any amount that the taxpayer receives for personal injury or sickness through an accident or health or insurance plan that is paid for by their employer.

 However if the cost of the insurance plan that pays the benefit was paid by the taxpayer, then the benefit is not considered taxable.
-Also, if both the taxpayer and the taxpayer's employer pay for the plan, only the amount that the taxpayer receives that is due to your employer's payments is reported as income.
+Also, if both the taxpayer and the taxpayer's employer pay for the plan, only the amount that the taxpayer receives that is due to the employer's payments is reported as income.

 Third party sick pay reported in Box 1 of the W-2 is considered taxable income and should be reported as such.

-NOTE: This is a guide on entering Third Party Sick Pay into the TaxSlayer Pro program.
+Note: This is a guide on entering Third Party Sick Pay into the TaxSlayer Pro program.
 It is not intended as tax advice.